Menu Close

 • Western Region (Gasa, Punakha, Thimphu, Wangdue Phodrang, Haa, Paro, Samtse, Chhukha)

-0.46 percent.
-This was mainly driven by increase in the indices of both Food and Non-food.
+In March 2025, the month-on-month headline inflation of the Western region increased to 0.29 percent.
+This was mainly driven by increase in the index of Food and decrease in the index of Non-food.

 • Eastern Region (Monggar, Trashigang, Trashi Yangtse, Lhuentse, Pema Gatshel, Samdrup Jongkhar)